57Esther/Climate-Change/README.md

        modern, clean, and simple style, and following the recommendation in Google fonts of popular pairing font with oswald.

-   -    Secondary font: Oswald.
+   -    Secondary font: Oswald and Roboto.
-       Oswlad is used as the header font for the website.
-It was chosen first, since I wanted to choose a beautiful and impactful font for the heading inside the hero-image, since that is the first impression of the website from the user’s perspective.
+       Both front are used as the header for the website.
+It was chosen first, since I wanted to choose a beautiful and impactful font for the heading to give a great first impression of the website from the user’s perspective.

   -   Both Lato and Oswald were used as main and fallback font.
       Lato and Oswald are clean, modern  and vibrant font that adds to the overall aesthetic and readability of the content.